Tammy Bruce: Feminism (1990–2000s)

+Political commentator (2010–2024)

+Bruce had been a Democrat and a liberal activist, but later became a conservative.
+In a 2010 op-ed, she wrote the following: "The real story of bigotry and intolerance is the fact that it lives and thrives on the left.
+As a gay woman who spent most of her adult life pushing the cart for liberal causes with liberal friends in a liberal city, I found that sexism, racism and homophobia are staples in the liberal world.
+The huge irony is liberals spend every ounce of energy promoting the notion that they are the banner carriers of individualism and personal freedom, yet the hammer comes down on anyone who dares not to conform to, or who dissents even in part from, the liberal agenda".

 Bruce returned to Talk Radio Network in November 2012 as a guest host during the move of The Laura Ingraham Show from TRN to Courtside Entertainment Group..
 In 2014, Bruce created a short video for the conservative YouTube channel Prager University in which she summarized her criticisms of the contemporary feminist movement.

 Bruce was the subject of controversy in May 2017, when appearing as a guest on Fox News show Tucker Carlson Tonight.
 She criticized an autistic child for asking Vice President Mike Pence for an apology when he accidentally brushed the young boy in the face.
 She later apologized on air.